kotlearn/minesweeperk/README.md

 ## Contributing

 This project is primarily for educational purposes, but contributions are welcome!
 If you’d like to improve or extend the project, feel free to open an issue or create a pull request.

 ## License

-This project is licensed under the [MIT License](LICENSE.txt).
+This project is licensed under the [0BSD License](LICENSE.txt).

 ---